Learning Cross-Lingual IR from an English Retriever: Introduction

-Experimental results (\textsection{\ref{section:experiments}}) show that our proposed methods can regain most of the performance loss from the two-stage solution to the purely cross-lingual model.
-On an XOR-TyDi test set, the student outperforms the cross-lingual \mbox{ColBERT} baseline by 25.4 points in terms of Recall@5kt, trailing the teacher processing English queries by just 3.2 points.
-Ablation studies also show that each of our two KD processes contribute significantly towards the final performance of the student.
+In our evaluation on the XOR-TyDi benchmark \cite{asai-etal-2021-xor}, \drdecr{} outperforms the fine-tuned \colbert{} baseline by 25.4 (in-domain) and 14.9 (zero-shot) Recall@5k-tokens, recovering much of the performance loss from the \mt{}-based solution.
+It is also the best single-model \ir{} system on the XOR-TyDi leaderboard\footnote{\href{https://nlp.cs.washington.edu/xorqa/}{https://nlp.cs.washington.edu/xorqa/}} at the time of this writing.
+Ablation studies show that each of our two \kd{} processes contribute significantly towards the final performance of \drdecr{}.